Saadawy-AI/Road-Collisions-ML/README.md

 - Road conditions, time of day, and vehicle type are among the strongest predictors of accident severity.
 - The dataset is **highly imbalanced** (class 2 dominates with ~75% of samples), which influenced model selection and evaluation strategy.
-- XGBoost outperformed baseline models by handling feature interactions and class imbalance more effectively.
+- CatBoost outperformed baseline models by natively handling categorical features and class imbalance more effectively.

 ---

 ## 👤 Author

-**Muhammad Saadawy**
+**Mohamed Saadawy**
 📎 [GitHub](https://github.com/Saadawy-AI) · [LinkedIn](https://linkedin.com/in/muhammad-saadawy) · [Portfolio](https://saadawy-ai.github.io/My-Portfolio/)

 ---